‘It’s All About Education’

 Bigham also led an inter-generational work-study program, in which the school partnered with the New York City Department of Aging to link students with nursing homes, senior centers and rehabilitation centers.
 Many of those students went into nursing or elderly care careers, she says.

-Bigham also ran an African dance and percussion group that played all over New York, from performances at colleges and universities to the capitol building in Albany to centers for veterans.
+Bigham also ran an African dance and percussion group that played all over New York, from performances at colleges and universities to the capitol building in Albany.

 In addition, Bigham led a mentoring program for young women at her school.
 The state provided funding for women in government who wanted to mentor those students.

-While Bigham led those programs, she did a lot of research and curriculum writing.
-She also spent time making contacts, and securing books and materials for those programs.
+While Bigham led those programs, she also did research and curriculum writing.
+She spent time making contacts, and securing books and materials for those programs, too.

 “I think one of the reasons my programs succeeded is because I never used threats,” she says.
 “I never said ‘You’re going to get kicked out if you don’t do that.’
 You’re going to stay in this program as long as you have ideas you need to move forward on.”